 As of now, Norfolk Southern stated they have no plans to halt service in the coming days.
 With Union Pacific echoing that statement, that they do not plan to make service adjustments due to the cooling off period extension.
 However, UP did not that they are prepared to take steps to minimize threats to safety and security, as well as potential loss and damage to customer cargo IF the threat of a rail strike returns – reporting from Supply Chain Dive shows.

-Canada is Rethinking its Port System
+Insight: Canada is Rethinking its Port System

 Many forwarders and other industry stakeholders have urged Canada to increase funds towards federal action, in an effort to relieve western port congestion.